wangxi83/Transactional-Mongodb-Driver/README.md

  very important
-  1）your connection must can see the DB named “transaction” 2）the user with credential must can readWrite DB-“transaction”
+  1）your connection must can see the DB named “transaction” 2）the user with credential must can readWrite DB-“transaction” 3）if your collection already has an uniqueindex.you must:
+     fisrt drop it,
+     then recreate it but add a field named "unique_" to the index. i.e.: consider Collection A has  uniqueindex that name="test", field="aaaa". this index should be update to name="test", field="aaaa, unique_".
 ```

 ### **2.config SidistranMongoClient int Spring**